 What are your objectives for RTO and RPO, how will you comply with data protection SLAs, and, most importantly, how will you keep costs down?

-These questions need answers and NetApp has one to offer you: ONTAP Cloud.
-This post will look at how the combination of cloud storage efficiencies and the ease of use of ONTAP Cloud, help cut cloud-based disaster recovery costs.
+These questions need answers and NetApp has one to offer you: Cloud Volumes ONTAP.
+This post will look at how the combination of cloud storage efficiencies and how the ease of use of Cloud Volumes ONTAP helps to cut cloud-based disaster recovery costs.